 Most of these hikes are suitable for even young children and we always recommend carrying The Ten Essentials.
 It’s a good habit to get into as you extend your adventures.

 In the North Bend area, Rattlesnake Ledge and nearby Mt.
 Si and Little Si are some of the most popular hiking destinations in the state.
 Rattlesnake Ledge is a nearly vertical climb that can be downright nerve wracking with children.
 Nonetheless, on a weekend afternoon, you’ll find plenty of families climbing to the top, drawn by its convenient location and the breathtaking, panoramic view when you reach the ledge.
 Families who don’t want to go up can enjoy play at the lake or walk to the Cedar River Watershed Educational Center.

 Length: It’s just less than two miles to the ledge.

-Best for: We first did this hike with our older son in a backpack, but we think it’s best for sure-footed, school-age children who can follow directions well.
+Best for: We first did this hike with our older son in a backpack, but we think it’s best for sure-footed, school-age or older children who can follow directions well.
 Do use caution at the top.
 The Cedar River Watershed Education Center is an excellent side trip or a fine option if you want to walk and explore with younger children.